awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 "Resource": "arn:aws:rds-db:us-east-2:1234567890:dbuser:prx-ABCDEFGHIJKL01234/db_user"
 ```

-### Considerations for Connecting to a Proxy with PostgreSQL<a name="rds-proxy-connecting-postgresql"></a>
+### Considerations for connecting to a proxy with PostgreSQL<a name="rds-proxy-connecting-postgresql"></a>

  For PostgreSQL, when a client starts a connection to a PostgreSQL database, it sends a startup message that includes pairs of parameter name and value strings\.
-For details, see the `StartupMessage` in [PostgreSQL Message Formats](https://www.postgresql.org/docs/current/protocol-message-formats.html) in the PostgreSQL documentation\.
+For details, see the `StartupMessage` in [PostgreSQL message formats](https://www.postgresql.org/docs/current/protocol-message-formats.html) in the PostgreSQL documentation\.

 When connecting through an RDS proxy, the startup message can include the following currently recognized parameters:
 +  `user`